What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

 The Bull’s-Eye Values Survey

 This exercise guides clients through a three-step process of identifying their core values and obstacles to living more in line with these values across four life domains.
 As part of the exercise, clients will identify steps they can take in daily life to facilitate greater value-based living.

 Positive psychology is a growing field garnering attention from therapists worldwide.

 Many of the tools and practices influence the actions of leaders within organizations large and small.
-Anyone, from 4-years-old to 100+-years-old can benefit from the variety of evidenced-based resources available.
+Anyone can benefit from the variety of evidence-based resources available.

-It is never too late to experience an increase in one’s sense of well-being, to become more resilient, or experience flow.
+It is never too late to experience an increase in your sense of wellbeing, become more resilient, or experience flow.
 These are just three benefits of infusing positive psychology practices into a therapeutic relationship.

 How are you using positive psychology to inform your practice?
 If you are not a mental health provider, how are positive psychology practices helping you?
 Let us know in the comments.
 We enjoy hearing from you!
 Thank you for reading.

 Biswas-Diener, R. (2010).
 Practicing positive psychology coaching: Assessment, activities, and strategies for success.
 John Wiley & Sons.

 Biswas-Diener, R. (2011).
 Positive psychology as social change.
 Springer.

 Bergstrom, C. (2018).
 Ultimate mindfulness activity book: 150 playful mindfulness activities for kids and teens (and grown-ups too).
 Blissful Consulting.